-Officers and Vice Chairs Commit to a Year of Service to the ACCDC and then are up for Re-election during the November Monthly meeting each year.
+- Officers and Vice Chairs commit to a two-year term of service to the ACCDC and then are up for re-election during the November monthly meeting each year.

 The following are brief descriptions of the roles and responsibilities of each officer and subcommittee vice chair.

 2 Hours per week

 - To establish and maintain communications with ACC Officials to promote the ACCDC Platform.

 - To establish and maintain communications with County Chairs in District 9 and District 10.
 To unify and coordinate efforts within the Districts to promote Candidates, provide volunteers and support Democratic programs.

 - To maintain communications with the DPG.
 Bringing issues to the Committee which need to be discussed and acted upon.

 - To promote the ACCDC Platform at community events and promoting Democratic values.

 - To provide support and guidance to Vice Chairs.

 - To work with ACCDC Secretary and Treasurer to maintain records.